Search the registry

 Anti-Gaming Properties

-Attack Why It Fails
+Attack Why It's Hard

 Discovery Algorithms